Etosha, Himba & Skeleton

 After breakfast and breaking camp, we head back to the coast and then south along the coast to the adventure capital of Namibia, Swakopmund.

 Heading south on the coast road, our first stop is a more recent shipwreck.
 15 km south of the small town of Henties Bay, a fishing trawler, The Zeila, was beached in 2008.
 She was an old vessel that had been sold for scrap and was under tow at the time.
-The cable snapped and, as so many vessels before her, she was caught in the swell and currents and ended up on the beach.
-She lays quite close to the shore and is well positioned for photos.
+The cable snapped, and, like so many vessels before her, she was caught in the swell and currents and ended up on the beach.
+She lies quite close to the shore and is well-positioned for photos.
 Continuing south along the coast road, there is another interesting stop to make before we arrive in Swakopmund.
-Namibia is home to a world-record number of lichen, and along the coast here we find vast lichen fields.
-Examples such as we have here, of this nature and scale, are very rare around the world.
-Lichen often look like plants and do to some degree function like plants, but they are not a plant and can be well described as a composite organism.
-The lichen we find in such abundance along the Skeleton Coast are called macro-lichen, which typically refers to lichen that are bush like or leafy.
+Namibia is home to a world-record number of lichens, and along the coast here we find vast lichen fields.
+Examples like this, of this nature and scale, are very rare worldwide.
+Lichen often look like plants and do to some degree function like plants, but they are not plants and can be well described as a composite organism.
+The lichen we find in such abundance along the Skeleton Coast is called macro-lichen, which typically refers to lichens that are bush-like or leafy.
 The curious thing about lichen is that it is made up of two separate organisms, algae and fungi.
-Neither organism would be able to survive in this environment on its own, (separate them, and they will both die), but together they form a symbiotic relationship within which both can thrive.
-The fungi are responsible for collecting the moisture that they both use, and the algae is responsible for the food.
-Unlike plants, lichen have no roots, but they do perform photosynthesis, or rather the algae part of the lichen, which is green, performs photosynthesis.
-The chemical sugars produced by this process keeps both fungi and algae well-fed.
+Neither organism would be able to survive in this environment on its own (separate them, and they will both die), but together they form a symbiotic relationship within which both can thrive.
+The fungi are responsible for collecting the moisture that they both use, and the algae are responsible for the food.
+Unlike plants, lichens have no roots, but they do perform photosynthesis, or rather, the algae part of the lichen, which is green, performs photosynthesis.
+The chemical sugars produced by this process keep both fungi and algae well-fed.

-It seldom rains on the Skeleton Coast, but the region is well-known for its foggy weather.
-Heavy mist is common, occurring up to 250 days of the year, and all the organisms, including lichen, that survive on the Skeleton Coast, are specially adapted to be able to utilise fog as their main source of water.
-Lichen is extremely fragile.
-Typically, with a growth rate of around 1 millimetre per year, and it is easily damaged.
-Off-road driving is a major problem for the conservation of these unique lichen fields, but a lot of damage is also done simply by people walking on the lichen.
-Our guide will direct us as to where we are allowed to walk as he introduces us to the lichen fields, and great care must be taken that we do not inadvertently cause any damage during our visit.
+It seldom rains on the Skeleton Coast, but the region is known for its fog.
+Heavy mist is common, occurring up to 250 days of the year, and all the organisms, including lichen, that survive on the Skeleton Coast, are specially adapted to be able to utilise fog as their primary source of water.
+Lichen is exceptionally fragile.
+Typically, it grows at a rate of around 1 millimetre per year, and it is easily damaged.
+Off-road driving is a significant problem for the conservation of these unique lichen fields, but a lot of damage is also done simply by people walking on the lichen.
+Our guide will direct us where we are allowed to walk as he introduces us to the lichen fields, and we must exercise great care to avoid causing any damage during our visit.

-We complete the final leg of our journey into Swakopmund, an interesting place to say the least, bound to the north, the east and the south by the mighty sand dunes of the Namib Desert and to the west by the Atlantic Ocean.
-There are still many examples of colonial German architecture to be seen, and the German language is still widely used.
-The town was founded by Captain Kurt von François of the imperial colonial army of the German Empire in 1892.
+We complete the final leg of our journey into Swakopmund, an interesting place to say the least, bound to the north, the east and the south by the mighty dunes of the Namib Desert and to the west by the Atlantic Ocean.
+There are still many examples of colonial German architecture, and German is widely used.
+The town was founded in 1892 by Captain Kurt von François of the German Empire’s imperial colonial army.
 (He also founded Windhoek in 1890).

 Our guide will discuss all the options with you in advance and will be able to facilitate any bookings that we would like to make.